lmc-eu/spirit-design-system/docs/decisions/002-node-version.md

 ## Consequences

-Folks should hopefully run into few compatibility issues.
-It's possible they will need features that are not back-ported to the current active LTS version, however it's trivial to update the Node.js version.
+Folks should hopefully run into a few compatibility issues.
+They may need features that are not back-ported to the current active LTS version, however, it's trivial to update the Node.js version.

 We'll need to update the Node.js version in the packages whenever the active LTS version changes.